johnnykv/heralding/README.rst

 **log_session.csv**

 This log file contains entries for all connections to the honeypot.
 The data includes timestamp, duration, IP information and the number of authentication attempts.
-Be aware that the log entry for a specific session will appear in the log fil **after** the session has ended.
+Be aware that the log entry for a specific session will appear in the log file **after** the session has ended.

 .. code-block:: shell